-The committee's meeting minutes and those of its subcommittees will be made available, as applicable, to relevant College of Medicine, University and Saskatchewan Health Authority administrators and will be posted on the CoM website.
-Distribution or posting of confidential documentation will be restricted, at the discretion of the Chair.
+The committee's meeting minutes and those of its subcommittees will be made available, as applicable, to relevant College of Medicine, University, and if requested, Saskatchewan Health Authority administrators Distribution or posting of confidential documentation will be restricted, at the discretion of the Chair.
 Any recommendations, advice, or relevant information generated from committee discussion will be transmitted by the Chair to the appropriate individuals or organizations, in accordance with the purposes of this committee as defined above.